nsieffert/capstone-2/UPER.md

 	2. This was also needed to understand how to apply user input to the screen with the little underlines.
 * Set up loops and counter - decided on 6 tries, but would like counter to pause while the user is guessing correctly.
 * Build on main and then separate out into components.
 Connect it all together.
 * Add in error handling on user input.
+	a.
+Try/catch or try to implement try with resources?
 * Add in "Play Again?" feature.
-* Find a way to implement abstraction. - Getters?
+* Find a way to implement abstraction.
+Make some methods private?
 *
 *
 <h2>